letangphuquy/research-project/Research Notes/Steiner Tree/Hybrid Local Search for SPG (HLS3).md

 	- path-based (replacing path connects two key-nodes)
 	- key-node based (add or remove a crucial node)
 	- in all three neighborhood, shortest path is used to re-connect disjoined components
-- Efficient computation of repeated [[Shortest Path Heuristic]] (SPH) (discovered by Takahashi and Matsuyama in 1980): Does not reset the label of Dijkstra between different iterations, thus giving better average complexity.
+- Efficient computation of repeated [[Shortest Path Heuristic (takahashi80)]] (SPH) (discovered by Takahashi and Matsuyama in 1980): Does not reset the label of Dijkstra between different iterations, thus giving better average complexity.
 - The HLS3 algorithm combined 3 heuristics for local search cyclically:
 	- When A reach local optima, change to B
 	- Change B to C, and C to A like above